shadow-robot/sr-build-tools/docker/README.md

 * -r or --reinstall         flag to know if the docker container should be fully reinstalled (false by default)
 * -n or --name              name of the docker container
 * -e or --ethercatinterface ethercat interface of the hand
-* -g or --graphics          enable nvidia-docker
+* -g or --nvidiagraphics          enable nvidia-docker

 To begin with, the oneliner checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker